Fabrice Pannekoucke

 Fabrice Pannekoucke (/fr/; born 14 May 1975) is a French politician who has served as President of the Regional Council of Auvergne-Rhône-Alpes since 2024.
 A member of The Republicans (LR), he previously served as Mayor of Saint-Jean-de-Belleville from 2001 to 2014 and as Mayor of Moûtiers from 2014 to 2024.

+At the 2026 Winter Olympics closing ceremony, he and Renaud Muselier received the Olympic flag, marking the handover to the next Winter Games host country.